To view your individual educational cost and financial aid award please follow the steps below:

 - Complete their program within 150 percent of the hours required to graduate from that program.

-Students can receive financial student aid for up to 30 credit hours of developmental prep courses.
+Students can receive financial aid for up to 30 credit hours of developmental courses.
 Any class with a course number below 1000 is a developmental course.
-This restriction may include grants, loans, and student employment.
+This limit applies to grants, loans, and student employment.

 Some courses and majors are ineligible for any federal financial aid.
 For a list of these programs visit the General Requirements page, or you may visit the Financial Aid offices at Main, Montoya, or Westside campuses.

-Financial aid recipients who completely withdraw, drop out, or are dismissed from school before completing 60 percent of the term may be required to repay a portion of the funds they received to the U.S. Department of Education.
+Financial aid recipients who completely withdraw, drop out, or are dismissed from school before completing 60 percent of the term may be required to repay, to the U.S. Department of Education, a portion of the funds they received.
 Students who earn no passing grades in a given term are assumed to have unofficially withdrawn.
 Officially and unofficially withdrawn students may be required to repay a portion of financial aid received.

 Students who have been offered Direct Loans must complete the following steps:

-- Sign a Master Promissory Note (MPN) at studentloans.gov.
+- Sign a Master Promissory Note (MPN).
 New borrowers must apply and complete this MPN.
 The MPN is good for 10 years from the date of signature.

 - Accept their loans online by accessing myCNM.